 15. HOW LONG WE KEEP YOUR PERSONAL INFORMATION

-We carefully consider any personal information that we store about you, and we will not keep your information for longer than is necessary for the purposes as set out in this Privacy Notice.
+We carefully consider any personal information that we store about you, and we will not keep your information for longer than is necessary for the purposes as set out in the NHS Records Management Code of Practice 2021

 16. UNDER 16s